MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-integration.md

 A [connection](https://learn.microsoft.com/power-automate/add-manage-connections) is a stored [authentication credential](https://learn.microsoft.com/connectors/custom-connectors/connection-parameters#authentication-types) for a connector, for example OAuth credentials for the SharePoint connector.
 A connection reference is a solution component that contains a reference to a connection about a specific connector.

 PVA connections are environment specific.
 When you import a bot, you need to set up a connection for it.
-There is a standard way of achieving this in Power Platform by way of a Connection reference.
+We offer a standard way of achieving this capability in Power Platform by way of a Connection reference.
 For more information, see [Connection references in solutions - Power Apps[(https://learn.microsoft.com/power-apps/maker/data-platform/create-connection-reference).

 ### External recognizers